 When the glue has dried, turn the bee body over and trim around the oval shape, cutting off any excess paper.

-Next, cut out two white eyes and draw a black dot on each one.
-Glue the eyes onto the bee’s face.
-Draw on a smile too!
+Next, draw a black dot onto each of the white circles.
+Glue the two eyes onto the bee’s face.

 Lay one of the wing template pieces on top of a piece of tin foil, slightly larger than the wing shape.